Sabbir-Rahman/kishanEcommBackend/testing.md

     mocha--coverage(istanbul)-> For see testing civerage
     postman -> For sanity testing
     chai -> For assertion framework

-CI CD will also be available with azure
+The big challenger here is that doing test of async function CI CD will also be available with azure

 We will try to follow tdd( test driven development)